 always included at least the names of all individuals, their ages and their

 relationships to their head of household, plus some basic data about their land

 You could reasonably expect that after such extensive record-taking (taken 20 years before all-name censuses in England, Scotland and Wales, and 30 years before the USA), ancestral search through the 19th century would be a breeze.

-The original census returns for 1861 and 1871 were destroyed shortly after they are collected, and for some inexplicable reason (possibly for something as prosaic as a need to create additional storage space), the records for 1861 to 1891 were pulped, by government order, during the First World War.
+The original census records for 1861 and 1871 were destroyed shortly after they were collected, and for some inexplicable reason (possibly for something as prosaic as a need to create additional storage space), the records for 1881 to 1891 were pulped, by government order, during the First World War.

 Just a few years later, in 1922, an explosion and subsequent fire at the Public Records Office in Dublin destroyed most of the four censuses taken from 1821 to 1851.
-Only a few fragments of these censuses survive.
+Only fragments of these censuses survive.

 The most useful are land records (especially Griffith's Valuation), religious censuses, school registers, old-age pension applications and other miscellaneous lists of names such as trade directories.

 Before you start looking into those alternatives, though, take a look to see if any of the fragments of Ireland's earliest censuses are worth pursuing.
 Their potential value will depend largely on whether or not you know your ancestors' place of origin.

 A census wasn't taken in Ireland in 1921 due to the civil war that was raging throughout the island at that time.
 However, two were taken in 1926 in both north and south.